sn4k3/SpeechTicTacToe/README.md

     HINT: To make a move Speech a free position number.

+# Voice Recognition

+In order to improve the quality of the results we use Google API first, if it fails or no network it will use Sphinx in fail-over case.

 # Requirements
 * Python 3.3+ (required)
 * PyAudio 0.2.9+ (required only if you need to use microphone input, Microphone)